 - Commit long term: You are likely to get the best results if you can stay with your supplier for several years.
 Switching suppliers can be disruptive, so it pays to commit to building a long-term relationship from the outset.

 - Be flexible: You may need to renegotiate the contract before the end of the term.
 A flexible contract benefits both parties, allowing the supplier to innovate and you to react to changing circumstances.
-See service level agreements.
+See how to negotiate the right deal with suppliers.

 - Measure success: There should be financial benefits, but other reasons for outsourcing are harder to quantify.
 These could include improving customer service, reducing errors or increasing speed to market.
 Include these factors in your assessment and consider how you'll measure them.
 See measure performance and set targets.